-The DHW heat exchanger is stainless steel.
+The condensing heat exchanger (recuperator) and the DHW heat exchanger are stainless steel.

 The system pipework must include drain cocks in appropriate places.
 Pipework may be taken downwards.

 For upwards pipework installation an additional frame (optional) must be used (see frame 18).